abcxyz/jvs/docs/jvs-ui.md

     // parse the response data
     const data = JSON.parse(event.data);

-    // only trust valid source variable
-    if (data.source !== this.popupName) {
+    // only trust a valid source variable if (data.source !== this.popupName) {
       throw new Error("invalid popup source");
     }